 What Happens After the Cap is Reached

-USCIS will reject CW-1 petitions that were received on or after Oct.
-15, 2016 and that request an employment start date before Oct.
-1, 2017.
+We will reject CW-1 petitions we received on or after May 26, 2017 that request an employment start date before Oct.
+1, 2018.
 This includes CW-1 petitions for extensions of stay that are subject to the CW-1 cap.
 The filing fees will be returned with any rejected CW-1 petition.

-If an extension petition is rejected then the beneficiaries listed on that petition are not permitted to work beyond the validity period of the previously approved petition.
-Therefore, affected beneficiaries, including any CW-2 derivative family members of a CW-1 nonimmigrant, must depart the Commonwealth of the Northern Mariana Islands (CNMI) within 10 days after the CW-1 validity period has expired, unless they have some other authorization to remain under U.S. immigration law.
+If we reject an extension petition, the beneficiaries listed on that petition are not permitted to work beyond the validity period of the previously approved petition.
+Therefore, affected beneficiaries, including any CW-2 derivative family members of a CW-1 nonimmigrant, must depart the Commonwealth of the Northern Mariana Islands (CNMI) within 10 days after the CW-1 validity period expires, unless they have some other authorization to remain under U.S. immigration law.

 Petitions that are Subject to the CW-1 Cap